Faculty of Social and Human Sciences: Composition and election of the Faculty Council

-The Faculty Council is a representative University body composed of 15 members: nine faculty members or researchers (Dima Mohammed, Paulo Filipe Monteiro, Cristina Ponte, Carlos Ceia, João Luís Lisboa, Maria Antónia Coutinho, Ana Margarida Grenho Ferreira, Dora Santos Silva, Jorge Pedreira), one student (Inês Jorge), one non-professor and non-researcher worker (Joaquim Jorge Correia de Oliveira) and four external personalities (Ana Sousa Dias, Gisela Casimiro, Paulo Areosa Feio, Nuno Carinhas).
+The Faculty Council is a representative University body composed of 15 members: nine faculty members or researchers (Manuel Pedro Ferreira, Carlos Carreto, João Luís Lisboa, Ana Margarida Ferreira, Margarida Brito Alves, Dima Mohammed, Luís Trindade, Mafalda Pacheco and Catherine Moury), two students (Tomás Vila Nova and Inês Jorge), two non-professor and non-researcher worker (Isabel Nicola and Olga Cunha) and two external personalities (Maria Inês Cordeiro and Paulo Areosa Feio).
 Faculty members or researchers are elected for four years (with one possible renewal), whereas external individuals, chosen by the elected counsellors in their first meeting, are nominated by the Rector.

 The Faculty Council has the power to: